 Our management will have broad discretion in the application of our cash and cash equivalents, including the net proceeds from this offering, and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our common stock.
 The failure by our management to apply these funds effectively could result in financial losses that could have a negative impact on our business, cause the price of our common stock to decline and delay the development of our product candidates.
 Pending their use, we may invest our cash and cash equivalents, including the net proceeds from this offering, in a manner that does not produce income or that loses value.
-See the section titled "Use of Proceeds" for additional information.
+See the section titled "Use of Proceeds" for additional information

-A significant portion of our total outstanding shares are restricted from immediate resale but may be sold into the market in the near future, which could cause the market price of our common stock to drop significantly, even if our business is performing well.
+A significant portion of our total outstanding shares are restricted from immediate resale but may be sold into the market in the neafuture, which could cause the market price of our common stock to drop significantly, even if our business is performing well.

 Sales of a substantial number of shares of our common stock in the public market could occur at any time, subject to certain restrictions described below.
 These sales, or the perception in the market that holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have outstanding 18,321,522 shares of common stock based on the number of shares outstanding as of March 31, 2018 assuming no exercise by the underwriters' over-allotment option.
-This includes the shares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
+After this offering, we will have outstanding 17,988,189 shares of common stock based on the number of shares outstanding as of March 31, 2018 assuming no exercise by the underwriters' over-allotment option.
+This includes the shares that we are selling in outstanding as of March 31, 2018 assuming no exercise by the underwriters over-allotment option.
+Inis includes the snares that we are selling in this offering, which may be resold in the public market immediately without restriction, unless purchased by our affiliates.
 The remaining 13,321,522 shares are currently restricted as a result of securities laws or lock-up agreements but will be able to be sold after the offering as described in the sections titled "Shares Eligible for Future Sale" and "Underwriting."
 Moreover, upon the completion of this offering, holders of an aggregate of approximately shares of our common stock will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-We intend to register all shares of common stock that we may issue under our equity compensation plans.
-Once we register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the section titled "Underwriting."
+We intend to register these shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the section titled "Indeparting". titled "Underwriting.